monteach/ukTides/README.md

 (3-6 lines of table)

-Valid [Locations] are held in a table (607 of them), if [Location] not given then default to “Aberdeen”.
+Valid [Locations] are held in a table (a subset of the full 607 available), if [Location] not given then default to “Aberdeen”.
 Not case sensitive ABERDEEN == Aberdeen == aberdeen

-[day] is day of week or abbreviation {today, sat, sun, mon, tue, wed, thur, fri, saturday, sunday …] not case sensitive.
+[day] is day of week or abbreviation {today, tomorrow, sat, sun, mon, tue, wed, thur, fri, saturday, sunday …] not case sensitive.
 Code translates day to a date in the range today to next 6 days.
 Defaults to today if day or date not given.

-[date] in YYYY-MM-DD format.
-Valid range is today to today+364 days
+[date] in DD/MM or YYYY-MM-DD format.
+Valid range is today to today+364 days.  "./-" separators are valid.

 So